-We will now present some of the information that we gathered on general software development process metrics.
+How are the types of change related to change classifications?
 In Figure 8, the vertical axis categorizes changes based on their purpose and the horizontal axis classifies changes based on how the change was implemented.
 As expected, the largest number of lines was inserted for adaptive changes since new development involves addition of new lines of code.
 Modifications were made to existing lines of code equally for both adaptive and corrective changes.

-Figure 8: Relation between change classification and change type

-We can see that the Figure 8 holds no surprises except maybe that deletion of lines occurred pretty much uniformly for adaptive, corrective and perfective changes.
-Figure 9 continues this discussion but restricts the change data to only one-line changes.
-The similarity of the data distribution in the two figures show that the behavior of one-line changes at least in regard to their distribution among the change types is representative of the behavior of changes irrespective of the size of the change.
+Figure 8: Relation between change classification and change type of one-line changes at least in regard to their distribution among the change types is representative of the behavior of changes irrespective of the size of the change.
 The only notable difference between the data in Figure 8 and Figure 9 is in the case when new single lines are inserted - less than 2.5 percent of one-line insertions were for perfective changes compared to nearly 10 percent of insertions towards perfective changes when all change sizes were considered.